 Nothing defines a gentleman like a well tied tie.
 And that too, with a quality necktie.

 But with thousands of options to choose from, how does one go about discerning the quality of a prospective necktie purchase?
-There are two fundamental factors that contribute towards a high quality, luxurious tie: Fabric and Construction.
-Below we will highlight what to look for in fabric and construction (visually) and then how to test the tie to see how well it stacks up against the below parameters.
+There are two fundamental factors that contribute towards a high-quality, luxurious necktie: Fabric and Construction.
+Below we will highlight what to look for in fabric and construction (visually) and then how to test the tie to see how well it stacks up against these parameters.

-Silk is the choice of fabric for luxury neckwear manufacturers, for the following reasons
+Silk is the top choice of fabric for luxury neckwear manufacturers for the following reasons:

-- Silk is one of the most durable fabrics out there.
+- Silk is one of the most durable fabrics in the world.
 Despite silk being soft, its tensile strength is very high.
 Its elasticity contributes significantly to its tensile strength.

-- Silk Fabrics retain their shape and have moderate resistance to wrinkling
+- Silk fabrics retain their shape and have a moderate resistance to wrinkling

 - Silk does not attract dirt because of its smooth finish.